h1ddenpr0cess20/wfhtracker/README.md

 ## Features
 - Start and stop tracking your work sessions
-- View a log of tracked entries
+- View a log of tracked entries grouped by task
+- Export your log to CSV
-- Minimal and easy-to-use interface
+- Minimal and easy-to-use interface with dark mode

 ## How it works
 - Click the extension icon to open the popup